Greenstand/greenstand-documentation/user-guides/walletapiref.md

 422: Unprocessable Entity
 422: "implicit" is required
 ```
-> Add the missing message body, probably: `{"implicit":"true"}`
+> *fix:* Add the missing message body, probably: `{"implicit":"true"}`
 ```
 422: Unprocessable Entity
 422: "implicit" is not allowed
 ```
-> In the message body, do not write *both* literal token IDs
+> *fix:* In the message body, do not write *both* literal token IDs
 and the implicit property.
 Use one or the other, most likely `implicit:true`
 ```
 403: Forbidden
 403: No need to specify tokens
 ```
-> In the message body, write `implicit:true`, not a list of token IDs.
+> *fix:* In the message body, write `implicit:true`, not a list of token IDs.
 The transfer request already specifies token IDs.
 The API does not allow them to be specified again.
 ```
 404: Not Found
 404: can not found token by id:<token_id>
 ```
-> In the message body, revise the list of token IDs, or write `implicit:true`.
+> *fix:* In the message body, revise the list of token IDs, or write `implicit:true`.
 ```
 403: Forbidden
 403: Too few tokens to transfer, please provide n tokens for this transfer
 403: Too many tokens to transfer, please provide n tokens for this transfer
 ```
-> You provided fewer or more token IDs than the transfer requested in the `bundle_size` property.
+> *fix:* You provided fewer or more token IDs than the transfer requested in the `bundle_size` property.
 In the message body, write `implicit:true`.
 Or provide an array with the correct number of valid token IDs.
 ```
 500 Internal Server Error
 500: Unknown error (... invalid input syntax for type uuid: "$tokenid")
 ```
-> You probably wrote a bad token ID.
+> *fix:* You probably wrote a bad token ID.
 In the message body, write `implicit:true`.
 Or provide an array of valid token IDs.

 ## Decline Transfer